 Strategic Context

-Plan Melbourne 2017–2050
+State context

+Wonthaggi is located in the Bass Coast Shire approximately 135 kilometres from the Melbourne CBD and currently has a population of 35,534 (2020 .id consulting).
+It has a mix of commercial, industrial, open space and public parks and residential areas.

+Plan Melbourne sets out the State’s strategic vision for population and employment growth in the city of Melbourne and state of Victoria through to 2050.
 A direction of Plan Melbourne is to promote the growth of regional Victoria.
 It seeks to cater for future housing needs in regional Victoria by ensuring that housing change areas are defined, such as redevelopment sites and areas suitable for growth development, to support long-term housing growth, choice and diversity for a range of household types.
 Plan Melbourne outlines the expected population of the regions to growth from 1.5 million to 2.2 million by 2051.
 Bass Coast Shire is a regional centre (see Figure 2) and is located 135km from Melbourne.
 The development of Bass Coast should be in keeping with its existing character, balanced with the protection of the coastal environment, agricultural and horticultural land, economic resources, heritage and biodiversity assets that are critical to Victoria’s continued economic and environmental sustainability.

-Plan Melbourne 2017-2050 provides high level strategic guidance for land use and development across Victoria.
+Policy 7.1.2 of Plan Melbourne identifies peri-urban areas that have the potential to accommodate housing and employment generating development, including Wonthaggi.
+The policy states:

+‘Peri-urban towns can provide an affordable and attractive alternative to metropolitan living.
+However, strategies need to be developed for the timely delivery of state and local infrastructure to support growth and protect their significant amenity.

+Most importantly, development in peri-urban areas must also be in keeping with local character, attractiveness and amenity.
+Growth boundaries should be established for each town to avoid urban sprawl and protect agricultural land and environmental assets’ (Plan Melbourne 2017-2050)

+Wonthaggi has established itself as a regional hub providing for employment, education, health, sports and recreation.
+It is host to a large employment base and serves the surrounding towns including Dalyston, Kilcunda, Cape Paterson and Inverloch as well as the rural hinterland, and parts of South Gippsland through its supermarkets, hospital, schools and markets.

 A direction of Plan Melbourne is to promote the growth of regional Victoria.
 It seeks to cater for future housing needs in regional Victoria by ensuring that housing change areas are defined, such as redevelopment sites and areas suitable for growth development, to support long-term housing growth, choice and diversity for a range of household types.
 Plan Melbourne outlines the expected population of the regions to growth from 1.5 million to 2.2 million by 2051.
 Bass Coast Shire is a regional centre (see Figure 2) and is located 135km from Melbourne.
 The development of Bass Coast should be in keeping with its existing character, balanced with the protection of the coastal environment, agricultural and horticultural land, economic resources, heritage and biodiversity assets that are critical to Victoria’s continued economic and environmental sustainability.

 Figure 2 Victoria’s connected cities and regions in Plan Melbourne